Strategic Cooperation Agreement

-The Strategic Cooperation Agreement was concluded on November 30, 1981 between the United States and Israel during the first Reagan administration and coincided with an official visit of Israeli Prime Minister Menachem Begin.
-The agreement was signed by Israeli Defense Minister Ariel Sharon and American Secretary of Defense Caspar Weinberger and pledged specific actions from both parties to increase strategic cooperation between them.
+The Strategic Cooperation Agreement was concluded on November 30, 1981, between the United States and Israel during the presidency of Ronald Reagan and coincided with an official visit of Israeli Prime Minister Menachem Begin.
+The agreement was signed by Israeli defense minister Ariel Sharon and U.S. secretary of defense Caspar Weinberger and pledged specific actions from both parties to increase strategic cooperation between them.
 The main objective was to deter Soviet threats and ‘Soviet controlled forces’ in the Middle East.
 Israel had aimed for some time at the creation of a more formal bond which would commit the United States to a closer military cooperation.
 The signing marked the beginning of close security cooperation and coordination between the American and Israeli governments.
 It was formally reconfirmed at the time of Reagan’s second peace initiative, on April 21, 1988.

 The agreement took the form of a Memorandum of Understanding (MoU) and was an act of the executive branch not subject to Senate ratification.
 Therefore, it was not a treaty, which requires Senate ratification.
 Formally, it did not constitute an official alliance.
-Frequent references of the President and political leaders to Israel as an ally, did not carry with them the weight of a legal commitment to declare or enter a war on Israel’s side in the sense envisioned by the U.S. Constitution.
+Frequent references of the President and political leaders to Israel as an ally did not carry with them the weight of a legal commitment to declare or enter a war on Israel’s side in the sense envisioned by the U.S. Constitution.

 Politically, the strategic cooperation agreement represented a major policy shift toward Israel regarding American involvement in the Middle East.
 Since there was no corresponding pact signed with any Arab state, the United States could no longer claim to act as an impartial mediator or arbiter in the Arab Israeli conflicts.

 The full text of the understanding is shown in the links below.
-George Lenczowski, summarizes the main points as follows.
+Berkely professor George Lenczowski summarized the main points as follows.